Narantungalag “Tungaa” Jadambaa‘s only aim when he returned to ONE Championship was to battle his way back into World Title contention.

 However, his powerful striking and wrestling have been a force since his epic return in June, and “Tungaa” will not back down at any point during this five-round affair.

-“I improved all aspects of my technique, and will show you a powerful and strong MMA style in the fight.
-I expect that the bout in Manila will be a historic and unforgettable fight.”
+“I improved my techniques, and will show you a powerful and strong mixed martial arts style in the fight.
+I expect the bout in Manila will be a historic and unforgettable fight.”

 Manila | 12 April | 7:00PM | TV: Check local listings for global broadcast | Tickets: http://bit.ly/onerootsofhonor19